Alan Rockoff, MD

 It is a common form of skin eczema that occurs in parts of the body with high oil (sebum) production.
 Body areas that are commonly affected include the scalp, ears, face, chest, and folds of skin, such as the underarms or the skin below breasts or overhanging abdominal folds.
 The cause of seborrhea is unknown, although a yeast that often lives on the skin, Malassezia furfur, may play a role.

 One common manifestation of seborrhea that affects the scalp is dandruff.
-Scalp seborrhea can also present as thick, flaky, localized patches of scale.
+Scalp seborrhea can also present as thick, flaky, localized plaques of scale.
 On the face, seborrhea produces reddish-brown, dry-looking, or thick, greasy scales on the eyebrows, sides of the nose, and behind the ears.
-Reddish, scaly patches may also appear in the folds of skin mentioned above.
-Although skin affected by seborrhea may feel "dry," moisturizing only makes them redder.
+Reddish, scaly plaques may also appear in the folds of skin mentioned above.
+Although skin affected by seborrhea may feel "dry," moisturizing may only make them redder.

 Some people who have weakened immune systems, such as those on chemotherapy or those with HIV disease or certain neurological disorders, may have very severe seborrhea.
 It is important to emphasize, however, that seborrhea is a very common condition, affecting perhaps 5% of the population (with men predominating).
 The vast majority of those who have it are completely healthy and have no internal or immune problems.